Astroth1984/Face-Detection-Model/README.md

 ## Match Dimensions

-Resize your canvas height and weight to match the image dimensions, so that the frames underlines the faces:
+Resize your canvas height and weight to match the image dimensions, so that the frames underline the faces:

 ````javascript
     const resized = faceapi.resizeResults(detections, {